jgillula/jgillula.github.io/_posts/2022-07-02-automatically-update-parameters-of-a-sleeping-z-wave-entity-in-home-assistant.markdown

 ---
 layout: post
-title:  Automatically Update Parameters of a Sleeping Z-Wave Device in Home Assistant
+title:  Update Parameters of a Sleeping Z-Wave Device in Home Assistant on a Schedule
 date:   2022-07-02
 tags: homeassistant zwave automations scripts
-description: "Sleeping Z-Wave devices don't check for parameter updates, so we use a bunch of scripts and automations to make them."
+description: "Sleeping Z-Wave devices don't check for parameter updates, so we use a bunch of scripts and automations to make them check, based on a configurable schedule."
 ---